codefellows/python-401-api-quickstart/README.md

     - `admin.py`
     - `serializers.py`
     - `permissions.py`
+  - "Front" files
+    - if including a customer facing portion of the site then update/recreate:
+      - `urls_front.py`
+      - `views_front.py`
+      - template files
+      - Make sure to update project `urls.py` to add routes to the "front".
 - Update ThingModel with fields you need
   - Make sure to update other modules that would be affected by Model customizations.
 E.g. serializers, tests, etc.
 - Rename `project/.env.sample` to `.env` and update as needed